Apply for planning permission

 The government has also introduced some new measures to help support economic recovery.
 You can read the legislation on the government website.
 The changes include:

 - extension of certain planning permissions - Some planning permissions have been automatically extended.
 Others which are due to expire, can apply to extend the planning permission until 1 April 2021

 - changes to construction working hours - Read the Government's latest update here.
 We are expected to approve requests to extend construction working hours temporarily until 9pm, Monday to Saturday, unless there are compelling reasons against this.
 We'll work with developers to make this change by considering Non-Material Amendment applications for most proposed changes to working hours that fall within the statement's guidelines.
 All applications will be considered on a case-by-case basis.
-Send any queries to email@example.com
+You can submit any queries using our online support form.

 Please read the guidance on both topics and submit all applications to firstname.lastname@example.org.